SDuari/Supervised-Keyword-Extraction/README.md

 # Usage Instruction
 The proposed framework is implemented using R (version 3.3.1) and relevant packages5 (igraph, tm, RWeka, caret and pROC).
-To obtain certain node properties we also use a python script.
 Below, we present the pipeline for testing an unseen document.

 # Pipeline for testing unseen documents